-EXPLORING AGRICULTURE
+EXPLORING AGRICULTURE AGR101 Credit: 0.5 (1 trimester) Grade Level: 9, 10 Exploring Agriculture is recommended for students interested in plants, animals, wildlife, forestry, all agricultural pro oducts, or other agriculture related fields.
+This course provide es an agriculture overview including topics such as globa careers in agriculture, problem solving in agricultur e, leadership, EEA production agriculture and the environment Student

-Exploring Agriculture is recommended for students interested in plants, animals, wildlife, forestry, all agricultural products, or other agriculture related fields.
-This course provides an agriculture overview including topics such as global agriculture, careers in agriculture, problem solving in agriculture, leadership, FFA, production agriculture, and the environment.
-Student projects include understanding agricultural concepts, working in various agricultural careers after hosting a career fair, creating a problem-based learning project about a student-chosen aspect of agriculture, and working with an aquaculture system.
+FFA, production agriculture, and the environment.
+Student projects include understanding agricultural concepts, working in various agricultural careers after hosting a career fair, creating a problem-based learning project about a student-chosen aspect of agriculture, and working with an aguaculture system.
 A wide variety of agricultural experiences and opportunities are provided.
 Daily class energizers and team building opportunities are also provided.

-HORTICULTURE: GREENHOUSE CROPS AGR501
+HORTICULTURE: GREENHOUSE CROPS

-Credit: 0.5 (1 trimester, offered 3rd only)
+Credit: 0.5 (1 trimester, offered 3rd only) Grade Level: 10, 11, 12